Find Affordable College Courses

 Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists who work in California, New Jersey, or Nevada, make the highest salaries.

-Below is a list of the median annual salaries for Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists in different U.S. states.
+How much do Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists make in different U.S. states?

 State Annual Mean Salary